Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 .. note::

-	All payments made on the marketplace are private by default and cannot be made with public transactions.
+	All payments made on the marketplace are private by default and cannot be made using public balances.

 When you're sending a PART transaction to someone else, it's possible for you to choose its level of privacy.
-By default, Particl makes public transactions which means they are fully transparent and publicly auditable.
+By default, Particl uses :guilabel:`public` transactions which means they are fully transparent and publicly auditable.

-To improve your privacy, try sending "anon" transactions instead of public ones.
-Anon transactions hide the amount being transacted as well as the identity of both participants.
+To improve your privacy, try sending :guilabel:`anon` transactions instead.
+Anon transactions hide the amounts being transacted as well as the identity of both participants.
 This keeps your personal information and the one of the person you're transacting with entirely confidential.

 Enable Tor
 ^^^^^^^^^^

 Another easy way to improve your online privacy when using Particl is to route the Particl Desktop client through the Tor network, a networking protocol used to spoof internet connections.
-This will broadcast a fake IP address to the network and keep your network identity private from the rest of the people connected to Particl.
+Using Tor protects your online identity by making hiding your IP address from the rest of the network.

-To learn how to enable Tor on your Particl Desktop client, head over to the :doc:`Enable Tor (Network Privacy) <guides/guide_general_enable_tor>` user guide.
+To learn how to enable Tor on your Particl Desktop client, head over to the :doc:`Enable Tor (Network Privacy) <../guides/guide_general_enable_tor>` user guide.

 Use PART Addresses Only Once
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^